Thanks for stopping by. You are currently logged in as a Guest

 Now North, seeing that the maker(S) threw off a club on the previous trick, thinks that may have been their only club.
 So he leads back the queen.
 His assumption is correct and South does indeed take the trick using the queen of hearts.

 At this point, the maker's team needs one last trick.
 Under most circumstances playing the king from an ace/king set would be considered improper play.
 However, there are times when one wants their partner to use a trump.
 The other advantage to leading the king is that sometimes the player on their left will let the trick go by in the hope that their partner will have the ace.
 As it turns out, the third seat trumps-in and takes the trick.
 It now makes no difference what third leads back; the point is made.

 Now go back and see what would have happened if the maker(S) had trumped that first trick?
 It's doubtful that the bidder would have made their point.

-Letting a trick go and allowing your partner to help one of the hardest concepts there is for new players to learn.
+Letting a trick go and allowing your partner to help is one of the hardest concepts for new players.